 The belly button is a funny little feature.
 It’s the first scar you ever got, but these days, it doesn’t seem to do much.
 You might even forget it’s there.
 But what if it has a knack for collecting lint?
 Rightfully so, you might wonder how it happens.
 It’s even worse when it starts to get stinky.
 Instead of trying to cover it up, get to the root of the problem.
 Smelly belly button lint actually points to a problem – so don’t ignore it.

 Lint, fluff, gunk – whatever you call it, it exists.
 Experts speculate that abdominal hair is at play.
 The hair traps fibers from cotton clothing and compacts it in the navel, creating a felt-like substance.
 Essentially, the belly button is being crafty without your help.

 More abdominal hair equals more belly button lint.
-This explains why it’s most common in males, but women can get
+This explains why it’s most common in males, but women can get it, too.1

 Why Does It Smell?